Courses

 Designed to provide a systematic orientation to the ethical and professional issues faced by mental health practitioners in their teaching, research, and practice in a seminar setting.
 Addresses APA ethical guidelines, legal aspects of psychological practice including licensing, confidentiality in practice and research, historical perspective, supervision and training issues, and current topics of professional concern in counseling and school psychology practice.
 Considers relevant court decisions affecting psychological practice with children, adults, and family.

 Continues CAEP 7741.
-Provides students the opportunity, under supervision in a clinical setting, to develop clinical skills in assessment, consultation, and interventions.
-Designed to provide support and evaluation of the advanced fieldwork placement for second-year students.
-Uses a seminar format led by a faculty supervisor who is the official liaison between Northeastern University and the advanced fieldwork sites.
+Provides an opportunity, under supervision in a clinical setting, to develop clinical skills in assessment, consultation, and interventions.
+Designed to provide support and evaluation of the advanced practicum placement for second-year students.
 Seeks to examine and support clinical work and examine systems issues within placement sites, which include but are not limited to administrative and supervisory issues.
-Students submit tapes and process notes of sessions, videotape role-playing, and critique the tapes and videos in terms of each student’s previously stated goals.
-Focuses group discussion on critical analysis and provision of a supportive atmosphere to explore treatment and systems issues.
-Requires students to practice in the clinical setting a minimum of twenty hours per week.
-May be repeated once for up to 2 total credits.
+Opportunity to document competency through tapes and detailed process notes of sessions, videotape role-playing, critiques, and feedback.
+Focuses on critical analysis and provision of a supportive atmosphere to explore treatment and systems issues.
+Requires practice in the clinical setting a minimum of twenty hours per week.
+May be repeated once for a total of 2 semester hours.

 Prerequisite(s): CAEP 7741 with a minimum grade of B

 Continues CAEP 7742.
-May be taken by students who elect to do additional fieldwork to develop better, or deeper, skills or new skill areas.
-Requires students to practice in the clinical setting a minimum of twenty hours per week.
-May be repeated once for up to 2 total credits.
+May be taken by students who elect to do additional practicum work to develop better, or deeper, skills or new skill areas.
+Requires practice in the clinical setting a minimum of twenty hours per week.
+May be repeated once for a total of 2 semester hours.

 Prerequisite(s): CAEP 7742 with a minimum grade of B or CAEP 7742 with a minimum grade of S (Graduate) or CAEP 6355 with a minimum grade of B

 Continues CAEP 7743.
-Requires students to practice in the clinical setting a minimum of twenty hours per week.
-May be repeated once for up to 2 total credits.
+Requires practice in the clinical setting a minimum of twenty hours per week.
+May be repeated once for a total of 2 semester hours.

 Prerequisite(s): CAEP 7743 with a minimum grade of B